Winter storm warning in effect; several inches of plowable snow expected

 North Shore and metro-Boston will get two to four inches of snow, while Southeastern Massachusetts, along with the Cape and the Islands, will receive a coating to two inches.

-Snow began to fall after midnight, with steadier snowfall set to begin around 7 a.m.
+Snow began to fall after midnight and steadier snowfall started around 7 a.m.

 The storm will bring plowable snow, making for difficult travel, especially during the morning commute.